vladislowe/Web-Server/README.md

 # Python Web Server

-DevOps Summer program 2021, external course - final project - CI/CD pipeline.
+DevOps Summer Program 2021, External course - final project - CI/CD pipeline.

-This repo contains a Python web server and all necessary files to run it in AWS.
+This repo contains a Python web server and all necessary files to deploy it to AWS.

 ---